-Gabriel by British electronic trip hop artists Lamb, is a what I woke to on Saturday morning, purely by fluke, as it was the first song on shuffle, but oddly it was perfect for a lazy morning in bed, well all ten minutes I had before jumping in the car and heading off to enjoy another day of working in retail, this song used to be on repeat on my Ipod, for a long time, but I had forgotten about it and it’s religious overtones and it’s slow melody, which was written about the birth of a child and it’s changing affect on the life of the parent, becoming their world and everything they live for.
+Gabriel by British electronic trip-hop artists Lamb, is a what I woke to on Saturday morning, purely by fluke, as it was the first song on shuffle, but oddly it was perfect for a lazy morning in bed, well all ten minutes I had before jumping in the car and heading off to enjoy another day of working in retail, this song used to be on repeat on my iPod, for a long time, but I had forgotten about it and it’s religious overtones and it’s slow melody, which was written about the birth of a child and it’s changing effect on the life of the parent, becoming their world and everything they live for.

 Animal by Neon Trees, probably their best known song, written about the space between friendship and a relationship, the awkward grey area that everyone has been in at some point, the song is upbeat and has a pop-punk feeling, that gets you in the mood to hit town, forget your situation and enjoy yourself, which was exactly what I wanted to do after a full day at work.